okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/index.md

 ## Overview

-Your app can verify a user's identity using email as the authenticator.
-The Embedded SDK supports email enrollment and challenge flows, and the ability to complete these flows with magic links or an OTP. use this guide to learn how to integrate this email functionality into your app.
+With the Embedded SDK, your app can verify a user's identity using the email authenticator.
+You can integrate the email enrollment and challenge in your app, and complete those flows using magic links and OTP Use this guide to learn how to integrate this authenticator into your app.

 ## Update configurations

-Before you can start using the email authenticatior, set it up in your Okta org.
+Before you can start using the email authenticatior, you need to enable it in your Okta org.

-### Add and configure the email authenticator

-Add the email authenticator to your org:
+### Add the email authenticator to your org

 1. Open the Admin Console for your org.
 1. Choose **Security > Authenticators** to show the available authenticators.